 The University strongly encourages the reporting of sexual misconduct.
 The University will respond to reports of sexual misconduct made to a non-confidential University employee.
 All reports will be reported to the U-M Title IX Coordinator in the Office for Institutional Equity.
 To access confidential assistance, students may contact a confidential reporting location.
 The University strongly encourages anyone who believes they experienced a sexual assault (or any other crime) to make a report to the University of Michigan Police Department.

 The University will respond to reports of student sexual misconduct with support and resources and proceed in a way that seeks to honor the rights of the students affected by the report.
 To this end, if a Complainant requests confidentiality and/or decides not to participate in any response process, the University will consider this request and proceed in a way that takes into account the safety and wellness of the community (including that of the Complainant).
 For more information, go to the Decision to Proceed with Investigation section of this policy.

 In matters where an investigatory process is initiated, a decision on responsibility will be made by a Hearing Officer through the hearing process described in the policy.
 If the evidence supports (based on “a more likely than not” standard) a finding of responsibility, the matter will proceed to the sanctioning process.
 Parties may provide input by way of written statement to the Office of Student Conflict Resolution who will coordinate the application and monitoring of applied sanctions, interventions and restorative measures.
 Either party may appeal the outcome of the matter based on the specific grounds outlined in this policy.
-For more information, go to the Review of the Decision section of this policy.
+For more information, go to the Appeals of Findings or Sanctions section of this policy.